banner border

 If you’re doing your taxes yourself, you need a complete transaction history from Aave for the financial year.
 As we said, there’s no way to get a CSV file from Aave directly, so you’ll need to either create your own or see if the wallet you use to interact with Aave has a download CSV file option.
 You’ll then need to identify each taxable transaction, the subsequent income or capital gain/loss and report this to the IRS using Form 8949 for capital gains and losses, Schedule D for net capital gains and losses and Schedule 1 for crypto income (and potentially Schedule C too for income).

 If you're using a crypto tax app, this process is much simpler.
 All you need to do is sync the wallet you use to interact with Aave with your crypto tax app using API.
-Your crypto tax software will then identify your taxable transactions and calculate any capital gains, losses and income for you.
+Your crypto tax software will then identify your taxable transactions and calculate any capital gains, losses, and income for you.
 You can then download a tax report specific to your location to hand over to your tax office - for example, you can download a pre-filled Form 8949 and Schedule D.

 Aave CSV export